Showing all 6 results

 Due Oct 2017

-The fascinating story of the young Romanov princess whose family fled the Russian revolution and who lived in exile, at times with the British Royal Family.
+The fascinating story of the Romanov princess whose family fled the Russian revolution and lived in exile, firstly in homes provided by the British Royal family.
+This is very much a human interest story, told with humour by a down to earth woman.

 Copyright © Shepheard-Walwyn Publishers 2017.
 All Rights Reserved.